 Grammy-nominated conductor Sara Jobin has extensive experience in opera, and has broken the glass podium at several companies including San Francisco with her debut in 2004.

 She has been principal conductor for the Center for Contemporary Opera since 2011.

 From Anchorage to Avignon and Szeged to Shanghai, she has championed American composers and worked with singers at all levels, from community choruses to Wagnerian soprano Nina Stemme.

-She has led from the podiums of San Francisco Opera, LA Opera (Broad Stage), Arizona Opera, Pittsburgh Opera (Young Artists), Baltimore Lyric Opera, Opera Santa Barbara, Opera Carolina, Anchorage Opera, Opera Idaho, OperaDelaware, and the Armel Opera Festival in Hungary and France.
-Symphonic engagements have included a Disney Hall premiere with members of the Los Angeles Philharmonic; Edmonton Symphony, Dayton Philharmonic, Symphony Silicon Valley, children's concerts with the Bochumer Symphoniker and Orchestra of St. Luke's, and three years as Resident Conductor of the Toledo Symphony with over 35 concerts a year, including Kathleen Battle's Underground Railroad program.
+She has led from the podiums of San Francisco Opera, LA Opera (Broad Stage), Arizona Opera, Pittsburgh Opera (Young Artists), Baltimore Lyric Opera, Opera Santa Barbara, Opera Carolina, Anchorage Opera, Opera Idaho, OperaDelaware, Toledo Opera, and the Armel Opera Festival in Hungary and France.
+Symphonic engagements have included a Disney Hall premiere with members of the Los Angeles Philharmonic; Edmonton Symphony, Dayton Philharmonic, Symphony Silicon Valley, children's concerts with the Bochumer Symphoniker and Orchestra of St. Luke's, and three years as Resident Conductor of the Toledo Symphony with over 35 concerts a year.